DrakeAxelrod/Cyber-Physical-Systems-and-Systems-of-Systems/README.md

     Now, open another terminal and navigate to the same folder as previously.
 Then run the following command:
     ```
-    make docker-build
+    make build
     ```
     This will build the project and attach to the shared memory.

     Once completed, you can run with the following command:

     ```
-    make docker-run
+    make run
     ```
     Now navigate to the web application where the video is running again and play the video.
-Three new windows should pop up:
+Three new windows should pop up, in addition to output being printed to the terminal:

     ![img](resources/img.PNG)